Wazzup77/Bunny-Box/README.md

 ## Box temperature & humidity sensor

 The Qidi Box has a AHT20_F temperature sensor, which unfortunately is not compatible with the stock AHT10 or AHT20 drivers available in Klipper and will crash in some scenarios.
-Use the modified file provided here
+Use the [modified file provided here](aht20_f.py).
+If you are on Qidi's Klipper, no further action is necessary.
+If you are on stock or other Klipper, you need to add [aht20_f] to your `klipper/klippy/extras/temperature_sensors.cfg`.

 ## Slicer settings